 The REIT's portfolio is geographically diversified.
-As of December 31, 2019, the REIT has 37 properties, located in eight Canadian provinces and territories and two properties in the United States.
-The following chart shows the number of properties located in each province, territory and state, the total square footage and the percentage of portfolio square footage in each province and territory.
+As at December 31, 2020, the REIT has 34 properties located across six Canadian provinces and two properties in the United States.
+The following chart shows the number of properties located in each province and state, the total square footage and the percentage of portfolio square footage in each province and state.

-(2) Includes Delta Brunswick Hotel.
-(3) Includes a seven-storey office building at 280 Broadway Avenue, a three-storey multi-family residential building located at 70 Smith Street and two includes a seven-storey office building and 68 Smith Street; excludes the residential tenants at 70 Smith Street.
+(2) Includes a seven-storey office building at 280 Broadway Avenue, a three-storey multi-family residential building located at 70 Smith Street and two parking lots located at 298-304 Broadway Avenue and 68 Smith Street; excludes the residential tenants at 70 Smith Street.

-The following map shows the provinces, territories and states within which the REIT's properties are located:
+The following map shows the provinces and states within which the REIT's properties are located: